multiprocessio/datastation-documentation/tutorials/Query_CockroachDB_with_DataStation.md

 # Exploring data in CockroachDB with Python and Pandas in DataStation

-This tutorial walks through running CockroachDB in Docker, creating a table and loading it with data, and finally querying the database in DataStation.
+This tutorial walks through running CockroachDB in Docker, creating a table and loading it with data, querying CockroachDB in DataStation, and exploring the data with Python and Pandas.

+This tutorial is also [available on Youtube](https://www.youtube.com/watch?v=q_jRBvbwIzU).

 # Database initialization [Optional]